vladikk/vladikk.github.com/content/page/consulting.md

 * Event storming

 ## Mentoring
-Long term program intended to support teams in implementing software, making architectural changes and delivering goals
+Long term program intended to support teams in implementing software, making architectural changes and delivering goals.

 ## Contact Me
 If you are interested in any of the above services, feel free to reach out via either of the methods below: